ajimal1992/gitlab-filter/README.md

     |-server.js

 ## Description
 This app accesses the GitLab API to filter repos and commits.
 The current version of  GitLab (v10.4.2) does not have a feature to filter repo commits by author.
-I needed to filter commits by author on my GitLab so I've cooked up an app to filter repos and commits based on commit message and author.
+I needed to filter commits by author on my GitLab so I've cooked up a NodeJS app to filter repos and commits based on commit message and author.
 Some extra functions would be to have a `!` search.
 #### Site Folder
 Contains the web application's source codes.
 Consists of js, css and views folder
 #### Config Folder